Field Notes

 AI Job-Skill Fit: A Classic I/O Problem

-One of the foundational concepts in Industrial-Organizational Psychology is person-job fit — the idea that performance improves when an individual's capabilities align well with what the role actually requires.
-Hire for the wrong fit and you get friction, underperformance, and frustration regardless of raw capability.
+One of the foundational concepts in I/O Psychology is person-job fit — the idea that performance improves when an individual's capabilities align well with what the role actually requires.
+What I noticed, gradually, was that the same principle applied to AI systems.

 CapabilityChatGPTClaude